 Someone who works for a business is probably an employee if most of the following are true:

-- they’re required to work regularly unless they’re on leave, for example holiday, sick leave or maternity leave
+- they’re required to work regularly unless they’re on leave, for example they’re on holiday or on sick leave or on maternity leave

 - they’re required to do a minimum number of hours and expect to be paid for time worked